titipata/pubmed_parser/CONTRIBUTING.md

 ### Ask a private question

-If you have a very specific research question which may not be directly related to the repository, we totally understand.
-You can email us for a private question.
+If you have a very specific research question which may not be directly related to the repository, you can email us for a private question.
 Although, we do **not** suggest you to email the maintainers directly.
+We encourage you to frame your question so that it can be asked directly on GitHub issue if possible.

 ## Development guidelines